syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 ## Min Max Value Restriction

-You can define the minimum and maximum values by setting the [MinVal](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MinValue.html) and [MaxVal](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MaxValue.html) properties of the DoubleTextBox.
+The `Value` of `DoubleTextBox` can be restricted within maximum and minimum limit.
+You can define the minimum and maximum values by setting the [MinVal](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MinValue.html) and [MaxVal](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MaxValue.html) properties.
+It allows the user to enter the value between `MinValue` and `MaxValue`.

 {% tabs %}
 {% highlight XAML %}